sbsoftware/node-di-modules/README.md

 node-di-modules
 ===============

-Simple helper to create module specification objects for node-di
+Simple helper to create module specification objects for node-di.
+It gives you two methods to add modules to the container.
+The first one, .add(), is not more than just setting modules[moduleName] = [type, module] manually.
+The reason why I built this is the second method, .addDir(), which dynamically requires all \*.js files in the given folder and adds them to the module container, using the file name as the module name and assuming type = 'factory'.

 Installation